MicrosoftDocs/learn/learn-pr/wwl-azure/enable-monitoring-end-to-end-tracing/includes/4-test-monitoring-configuration.md

  -  Availability
  -  Logs

-To analyze monitoring data, do the following procedure.<br>
+To analyze monitoring data, do the following procedure.

 1. In your browser, navigate to the Azure portal and your resource group.
 2. Select the **Application Insights** resource in the resource group.
 On the overview page you'll see data about ***Failed requests, Server response time, Server requests,** and **Availability.***